Student background data collection for independent schools

 About the collection

-ACARA collects the student background data (SBD) for students at all Australian schools for the purpose of calculating Socio-Educational Advantage and Disadvantaged Language Background other than English (DLBOTE).
+ACARA collects student background data (SBD) for all Australian schools to calculate Socio-Educational Advantage and Disadvantaged Language Background other than English (DLBOTE).

 The Index of Socio-Educational Advantage (ICSEA) is used to report NAPLAN performance against schools with similar backgrounds.

 The proportions of students in the lower two quarters of Socio-Educational Advantage are used by the Australian Government Department of Education and Training (AGDE) to calculate the socio‑educational disadvantage loadings.
 The proportion of DLBOTE students is used to calculate the low English proficiency loading.
 For further information, please see Section 18 of the Australian Education Regulation 2013.

 ICSEA values for schools are increasingly being used by government and non-government organisations for determining which schools qualify for special assistance.

 What information is collected

 Each students’ date of birth, sex, Indigenous status and language.
 Each parents’ language, education level and occupation level.